kuleshov-group/e2d2/README.md

 You can also include this snippet in shell / slurm scripts to set up the environment on a compute node.

-In this script, we setup WandB and HuggingFace tokens by sourcing a script which is expected to be in the `/home/<YOUR_USER_NAME>/` directory.
+In this script, we set up WandB and HuggingFace tokens by sourcing a script which is expected to be in the `/home/<YOUR_USER_NAME>/` directory.
 Copy the contents below into a shell script `/home/<YOUR_USER_NAME>/setup_discdiff.sh` and replace the placeholder tokens with your own: